PY1CX/Ararinha-QRP-Triband/README.md

 * 4:1 xformer is inverted in both RF Mixer and RF Pre sheets.
 Needs to be corrected.
 In V1.0 you can just rotate it 180 degrees.

+* R32 (2k2 resistor on RF Pre) is wrong placed, just replace it with a 0R resistor for V1.0 board

 ### A 3D preview of the 4 layer board for the Ararinha 6 Project
 ![Preview](https://github.com/PY1CX/Ararinha-QRP-Triband/raw/master/ArarinhaPCB3D.png)